 Pre/Corequisite: P (RQ) COMM-200 or COMM-211 This course is an examination of emerging and recurring issues affecting audiences, industries and institutions in mediated and/or non-mediated contexts.
+The course also provides practice in professional development, including cover letter and resume writing, interviewing and professional portfolio development.
 Offered spring.